Politician · concept

 TL;DR

-Andrew Bailey sees Artificial Intelligence as a critical General Purpose Technology that can boost productivity but requires careful development and regulatory oversight.
+Andrew Bailey views Artificial Intelligence as the next General Purpose Technology that requires careful development to drive productivity and needs appropriate regulatory oversight.

 Key Points